Concentration for random product formulas: Discussion and outlook

-This work shows interesting characteristics of randomization that might help to further improve quantum simulation. \textit{(a)} By studying typical unitary instances of \textsc{qDRFIT}, we have shown that $L$-independence of \textsc{qDRIFT} attributes to randomly sampling terms; mixing different realizations is not essential. \textit{(b)} Gate complexities can be reduced substantially by restricting attention to a particular input state or/and target observable.
+This work shows interesting characteristics of randomization that might help to further improve quantum simulation. \textit{(a)} By studying typical unitary instances of \textsc{qDRFIT}, we have shown that $L$-independence (the number of terms in Hamiltonian) of \textsc{qDRIFT} attributes to randomly sampling terms; mixing different realizations is not essential. \textit{(b)} Gate complexities can be reduced substantially by restricting attention to a particular input state or/and target observable.
 Simple randomized compilation procedures, like \textsc{qDRIFT}, do not utilize extra information.
 We believe that more specialized algorithms might be able to exploit additional structure. \textit{(c)} We have shown that channel averages can be much closer to the ideal evolution than any individual product formula, however, in the case of \textsc{qDRIFT} it is only a quadratic improvement $1/\epsilon^2\rightarrow 1/\epsilon$.
 This can be seen as a manifestation of Jensen's inequality for convex functions (distance to ideal evolution) and we may also see such behavior in other quantum simulation algorithms.
 Up to our knowledge, we also provide the first matrix concentration analysis for a randomly sampled product formulas and -- more generally -- Hamiltonian simulation.
 Similar proof techniques readily apply to any random product formula, e.g. randomly permuted Suzuki formulas~\cite{childs2019faster}, and in fact any (causal) random unitary product, e.g. randomized compiling~\cite{hastings2016turning,campbell_mixing16}.

-Beyond random products, we expect the developed matrix concentration tools to be useful for controlling stochastic errors in other quantum computing applications, as well as analyzing properties of random Hamiltonians~\cite{chen2021concentration}.
+Beyond random products, we expect the developed matrix concentration tools to be useful for controlling stochastic errors in other quantum computing applications, as well as analyzing properties of random Hamiltonians~\cite{chen2021concentration}.}

-\subsection{Acknowledgments:}
+\subsection{Acknowledgments}